Smashroom/Portfolio/README.md

 - Render them

 **Camera Based 2D Feature Tracking(08 December 2020)**
 As part of the Sensor Fusion Nanodegree program, I implemented a camera based 2d feature tracking app with the guidelines from the program.
-Opencv library has been used to discover different keypoint/descriptor detectors for given use case which is 2d collision avoidance system.
+Opencv library has been used to discover functionalities of different keypoint/descriptor detectors for given use case which is 2d collision avoidance system.

 Briefly the app consists of:
 - Generate keypoints with different detectors such as HARRIS, FAST, BRISK, ORB, AKAZE, SIFT, SHI-TOMASI